 Choose your spud right

 Getting on the road to roast potato perfection starts with the type of spud you choose!
-To gain that delightful opposition of light centres and crispy skins we all look for in a roast potato, you need to be using potatoes of the fluffy variety, namely Maris Pipers or King Edwards.
+To gain that delightful opposition of light centres and crispy skins we all look for in a roast potato, you need to use a floury variety of potatoes, Maris Pipers are ideal or a good all-rounder like Roosters.
 Get it wrong and you’ll be serving nothing but disappointing results, for instance, salad potatoes and boiling potatoes will dry out rather than cook on the inside.

 Parboil before roasting